WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 capability has a default, so that if it is not included in the advertisement, the capability for the peer is understood.

-Two parameters are defined for media capabilites - "source" and "sink", which specify the ability to send an receive media respectively, along with a "media" parameter which indicates the type
+Two parameters are defined for media capabilities - "source" and "sink", which specify the ability to send an receive media respectively, along with a "media" parameter which indicates the type
 - "audio" or "video".
 There MUST be one "source" and "sink" instance